RVerse-Tutorials/Journal_Article/Table-App-Data-Editted.md

 </p>
 <p>
-NASA’s Tropical Rainfall Measuring Mission (TRMM) website provides background on the TRMM data
+NASA’s Tropical Rainfall Measuring Mission (TRMM) website provides background on the TRMM precipitation data
 (<a href="https://pmm.nasa.gov/">https://pmm.nasa.gov/</a>).
 1997 to
 2015 monthly precipitation estimates on a 0.25 degree grid were downloaded from the Tropical Rainfall Measuring Mission (TRMM) website.
-The data are averaged in the 2.5 x 2.5 degree boxes used for the other satellite data.
+The data were averaged in the 2.5 x 2.5 degree boxes 1 to 13 used for the other satellite data.
 </p>
 <h3>